BTEC National Diploma in Civil Engineering

 *Please note the table is subject to review over the lifetime of the qualification.
 The most up-to-date version will be issued on Pearson’s website.
 Please also note the three conditions listed previously in this section for awarding a qualification grade.
 Learners who do not achieve the required minimum grade (N or P) in units shown in the structure above will not achieve a qualification.
 Learners who do not achieve sufficient points for a qualification or who do not achieve all the required units may be eligible to achieve a smaller qualification in the same suite provided they have completed and achieved the correct combination of units and met the appropriate qualification grade points threshold.
 Learners who do not meet the minimum requirements for a qualification grade to be awarded will be recorded as Unclassified (U) and will not be certificated.
 They may receive a Notification of Performance for individual units.

-For learners who are studying a Level 3 apprenticeship, this qualification will help evidence the knowledge criteria in their apprenticeship standard.
-For learners who are not yet employed in the construction and built environment sector, this qualification will help prepare them for employment in specialist roles such as civil engineering technician or site technician.
+For learners who are studying a level 3 apprenticeship, this qualification will help evidence the knowledge criteria in their apprenticeship standard.
+For learners who are not yet employed in the construction and built environment sector, this qualification will help prepare them for employment in specialist roles such as: ‘civil engineering technician / site technician’.

 The optional units give learners the chance to learn about a particular aspect of construction in more detail, but because the mandatory content makes up two-thirds of the qualification, they will be prepared for all these roles whichever optional units are chosen.

-- Construction Site Supervisor Higher Apprenticeship – Level 4 (combined with the qualification HNC in Construction and the Built Environment)
+- Construction Site Supervisor – Higher Apprenticeship – Level 4

-- Construction Quantity Surveying Technician Higher Apprenticeship – Level 4 (combined with the qualification HNC in Construction and the Built Environment)
+- Construction Quantity Surveying Technician – Higher Apprenticeship – Level 4

-- Construction Design and Build Technician Higher Apprenticeship – Level 4 (combined with the qualification HNC in Future Homes Design and Construction)
+- Construction Design and Build Technician – Higher Apprenticeship – Level 4

 Who do you contact for more information?